ftrackhq/integrations/libs/framework-core/doc/glossary.rst

         `<https://github.com/ftrackhq/integrations/libs/framework-core>`_

     Host
-        The central part of the core Framework that discovers and executes definitions through engines, handle the context and much more.
+        The central part of the core Framework that discovers and executes tool_configs through engines, handle the context and much more.
 The host is designed to be able to operate in remote mode through the ftrack event system.

     Host type
-        The host type is the actual DCC type and is used to identify a DCC module and bind a definition to the DCC application.
+        The host type is the actual DCC type and is used to identify a DCC module and bind a tool config to the DCC application.
 An example host types value is **maya**.

     JSON